dyglcc/Facebook-SSL-Pinning-Bypass/README.md

 The original project is no longer maintained.
 I forked it and updated it to work with the latest Facebook app.
 If you need it,  contact me for the APK file.

+After installing the apk, you can use charles and mitproxy to capture packets

 Latest version: contact me TG <a href="https://t.me/Ethan_20250225">https://t.me/Ethan_20250225</a> or dongyg0223@gmail.com